Complexity order of multiple resource algorithms: Conclusion

 \section{Conclusion}

-In summary, the optimal complexity order of an algorithm with factorable resources is never better than its lowest order part.
-Thus, the complexity order of stochastic differential equation solvers with independent noise is never better than $1/2$.
-Similar results hold for other algorithms with factorable resources, including stochastic partial differential eqution solvers.
+The optimal complexity order of an algorithm with additive errors and factorable resources is the inverse of the sum of each inverse order.
+This is never better than its lowest order part.
+Thus, the complexity order of SDE solvers with independent noise is never better than $1/2$.
+Similar results hold for other algorithms with factorable resources, including stochastic partial differential equation solvers.
+This means that the advantage of higher-order solvers is less than expected from the time-step order alone, and one must also include the single step cost as a significant factor.

-There is an advantage to using higher-order solvers, but it is less than one might expect.
-The guideline found is that for optimum resource usage in stochastic differential equations, the error balance of $\epsilon_{S}\left(r\right)=\sqrt{2n}\epsilon_{T}\left(r\right)$ should be maintained.
+For resource usage in stochastic differential equations, an error balance of $\epsilon_{S}\left(r\right)=\sqrt{2n}\epsilon_{T}\left(r\right)$ is optimal.
 Expending computational resources to reduce either the sampling error or the step-size error below this optimum level is not efficient.
 This is especially significant for large numbers of variables, where computing a high-order step requires large resources.
-However, this result may be improved through the use of more sophisticated sampling methods \citep{morokoff1995quasi,caflisch1998monte,giles2008multilevel,giles2015multilevel,opanchuk2016parallel}.
+This result may be improved through the use of more sophisticated sampling methods \citep{morokoff1995quasi,caflisch1998monte,giles2008multilevel,giles2015multilevel,opanchuk2016parallel}.

-The complexity order of stochastic solvers is an important issue, owing to the widespread use of stochastic methods.
-Unlike ordinary differential equations, we show that precision improvements change relatively slowly with extra resources.
-Similar criteria hold in other multiple resource cases, although they do not always have the additivity that aids optimization here.
-Investigating the optimal resource allocation is important in large-scale numerical modeling, for example, in climate studies \citep{ishii2020d4pdf}.
-Such cases may not have factorable resources, and in some convergence comparisons \citep{skeel1990method} for partial differential equation algorithms, only convergence in space discretization is studied.
-The complexity order for more closely coupled algorithms is therefore an open problem, illustrative of more general paradigms of multiple resource allocations.
+Investigating the optimal resource allocation is important in large-scale numerical modeling.
+This is an issue, for example, in climate studies \citep{ishii2020d4pdf}, although such cases may not have factorable resources, which would require a more sophisticated optimization.
+In some convergence comparisons \citep{skeel1990method} for partial differential equation algorithms, only convergence in space step is studied.
+The complexity order for more closely coupled algorithms is therefore an open problem, which we do not treat in detail here.

+There is also a practical limitation.
+Our results focus on the asymptotic complexity order.
+Yet numerical studies may not be in this limit.
+When there are large deterministic parts to a stochastic equation, the effective order at some finite time-step is not the asymptotic order.
+Thus, the optimum resource ratio for a finite error may not always be the asymptotic ratio.
+This depends on the details of the problem, and we note that an empirical investigation of time-step errors at different step-sizes may be required.